silvianaho/ecommerce-project/server/readme.md

 npm run serve
 ```

+Parts that are working fine: Login/register, logout, homepage, profile, viewing other user's profile, adding a new listing, like/unlike, user not found page (type an unknown username on the url bar)

 ## C. To view image
 First method (1 image):
 1. Go to any browser
 2. Enter 'http://localhost:3000/listings/:listingid/picture' into the location bar
-3. Change :listingid to any listingid available
+3. Change ":listingid" to any listingid available

 Second method (all images):
 1. Run the client server (refer to B)